RakhithJK/BishopFox-sliver-wiki/Traffic-Encoders.md

 [Example](https://github.com/BishopFox/sliver/tree/v1.6.0/master/server/assets/traffic-encoders) are provided in this repository of a [Rust](https://www.rust-lang.org/)-based and a [TinyGo](https://tinygo.org/)-based encoder.
 For performance reasons we recommend implementing Traffic Encoders in Rust.

-For performance reasons, by default C2 messages over 2Mb are NOT passed through user-defined Traffic Encoders, but instead always use a native built-in encoder.
+For performance reasons, by default C2 messages over 2Mb in size are NOT passed through user-defined Traffic Encoders, but instead always use a native built-in encoder; this limit can be configured at compile-time.

 ### Traffic Encoder Specification